tuohybuoy/BI_Guardrails_Project/README.md

 ![100-level Chemistry A Grade Percentages by Course for Spring 2019](common/images/As_by_Course.png)

-*Interesting!
-General Chemistry I and II awarded relatively few As, but their paired laboratory courses awarded significantly more As.*
+*General Chemistry I and II awarded relatively few As, but their paired laboratory courses awarded significantly more As.*

 ![100-level Chemistry D/F Grade Percentages by Course for Spring 2019](common/images/Ds_Fs_by_Course.png)